ParaCoToUl/noarr-structures/noarr_docs_user/README.md

 <a name="changing-data-layouts"></a>
 #### Changing data layout (*structure*)

 Now we want to change the data layout.
-Noarr needs to know the structure in compile time (for performance).
+Noarr needs to know the structure at compile time (for performance).
 So the right approach is to template all functions and then select between compiled versions.
 We define different structures like this:

 ```cpp
 enum MatrixDataLayout { Rows = 0, Columns = 1, Zcurve = 2 };